eijoac/dvProject/README.md

 ## Summary
-This chart shows the percentage change of employment by industry since the beginning of [the great recession](https://en.wikipedia.org/wiki/Great_Recession) in Dec.
-2007.
+This chart highlights the very different paths of job recovery taken by each industry since [the great recession](https://en.wikipedia.org/wiki/Great_Recession).

+For example, while some industries experienced significant employment loss after the recession and had extremely slow job recovery paths (see construction and manufacturing sectors), others seem to immune to the recession (see government and education & health sectors).
+As another example, while most industries had a slow but steady recovery path after their employment bottomed out, the path taken by the mining and logging sector is quite bumpy (volatile).

+Which sector are you in?
+How does the job recovery path in your sector compare to your friends'?
+By clicking on the legend, you can selectively plot recovery paths for the sectors you are interested in.

 ## Motivation
-One of the characteristics of this recent recession is the slow recovery of employment (relative to other recessions since 1950s).
+One of the characteristics of this recent recession is its slow recovery of employment (relative to other recessions since 1950s).
 It's a topic that has been discussed numerous times by the media (see, for example, an [article](http://www.heritage.org/research/reports/2011/09/how-congress-can-support-not-hinder-labor-market-recovery) and a [chart](http://www.heritage.org/~/media/images/reports/2011/09/b2602/b2602_chart2750px.ashx) therein by The Heritage Foundation).

-In this project, I am interested in the speed of employment recovery by industry in this recession.
+In this project, I am interested in the speed/path of employment recovery by industry in this recession.
 The US housing bubble and the sub-prime mortgage crisis are two of the many reasons that led to the recession.
 I am curious about how hard construction and financial sectors were hit in terms of employment recovery, and in general how fast employment recovers in other industries.

+To my surprise, I found that the recovery paths for different industries are very different.
+I decided to make this *difference* cross industries a central theme of my visualization.
+Of course, while my main message is about the difference, readers can certainly discover more details from my graph.

 ## Data
 I obtained my raw data set on monthly employment (seasonally adjusted) by industry from [here](http://data.bls.gov/cgi-bin/surveymost?ce), and I then cleaned it to get the information I wanted for this project.